-In January 2011, the Company entered into a secured credit facility and issued warrants to purchase 375,000 shares of the Company's Series A Preferred Stock (see Note 7).
-The warrants became exercisable upon issuance and will expire on January 26, 2021.
-These warrants are accounted for as a derivative liability, and as such, the Company reflects the warrant liability at fair value in the consolidated balance sheets.
-The fair value of this derivative liability is remeasured at the end of every reporting period and the change in fair value is reported in the consolidated statements of operations as other income (expense).
+In connection with the drawdown of the second \$15.0 million under the secured credit facility on December 30, 2011, the Company issued to its lenders warrants to purchase an aggregate of 200,000 shares of the Company's Series A Preferred Stock at an exercise price of \$1.50 per share.
+The warrants became exercisable immediately and expire on December 30, 2021.
+Upon completion of an initial public offering, the warrants will convert into warrants to purchase common stock at an exercise price equal to the lesser of the IPO price or \$6.00.
+These warrants are recorded as a derivative liability and, as such, the Company reflects the warrant liability at fair value in the consolidated balance sheets.
+The fair value of this derivative liability is re-measured at the end of every reporting period and the change in fair value is reported in the consolidated statements of operations as other income (expense).
+As of December 31, 2011, the fair value was estimated to be approximately \$237,000.